kasper5/ansible-proxmox-vm-deploy/README.md

 1. Create new VM in proxmox from a template.

-2. Allocate an IP address in Netbox (IPAM / DCIM).
+2. Allocate the supplied IP address in Netbox (IPAM / DCIM).

 3. Run the puppet agent on the new VM and sign the certificate request on the puppet master.